-- (g) Lead Auditor sends the draft audit report to the Auditee for any missing data, errors in data etc. - (h) After checking the draft audit report for accuracy, the Auditee responds to any observations proposing corrective actions, amends these parts to the final draft of the report and sends it back to the auditors and the ACI.
+- (g) Lead Auditor sends the draft audit report to the Auditee for any missing data, errors in data etc. and for defining corrective actions. - (h) After checking the draft audit report for accuracy, the Auditee responds to any observations proposing corrective actions, amends these parts to the final draft of the report and sends it back to the auditors and the ACI.